robsonalves1/WebApplicationBookStoreManagement/README.md

 **This application consumes an API**

-See the API project in this link: https://github.com/robsonalves1/WebAPIBookManagement
+Please follow this link to see the API project: https://github.com/robsonalves1/WebAPIBookManagement